Non-isothermal non-Newtonian fluids: the stationary case: Introduction

 Concerning the constitutive law which defines $\tau$, we observe that most real non-Newtonian fluids that can be modeled by a constitutive law such that

-with $\mathbf{B}\in \mathbb{R}^{d \times d}$ symmetric tensor and $\tau_2$ positive constant, are shear thinning fluids, namely, the shear exponent $p$, is ``small'', i.e., $p \in (1, 2)$ (cf. \cite{36m} for a discussion of such models and further references).
+with $\mathbf{B}\in \mathbb{R}^{d \times d}$ symmetric tensor and $\tau_2$ positive constant, are shear thinning fluids, namely, the shear exponent $p$, is ``small'', i.e., $p \in (1, 2)$ (cf. Ref. \refcite{36m} for a discussion of such models and further references).
 This is the case we consider in the present contribution.

-The mathematical analysis of the Navier-Stokes problem for non-Newtonian fluids started with the work of Ladyžhenskaya (see,e.g., \cite{Lady}).
-After the fundamental works of the ``Prague school'' led by Ne\v{c}as et. al. (see \cite{Male,MNRR} and the references therein), the problem has been intensively studied and various existence and regularity properties have been proved in the last years.
+The mathematical analysis of the Navier-Stokes problem for non-Newtonian fluids started with the work of Ladyžhenskaya.\cite{Lady} After the fundamental works of the ``Prague school'' led by Ne\v{c}as et. al. (see Refs. \refcite{Male,MNRR} and the references therein), the problem has been intensively studied and various existence and regularity properties have been proved in the last years.
 The literature on this subject is rather vast.
 Thus we only mention some of the main contributions which are mostly related to the stationary case.
-In the isothermal case, there are several results on the existence of weak solutions (\cite{Stein}), interior regularity (\cite{Seregin}) and regularity up-to-the boundary for the Dirichlet problem (see, e.g., \cite{Beirao2,Beirao1,Berselli, Crispo,Ruzi, Shilkin} and references therein).
-Moreover, we refer to \cite{Malek} for some $C^{1,\alpha}$-regularity results.
+In the isothermal case, there are several results on the existence of weak solutions,\cite{Stein} interior regularity\cite{Seregin} and regularity up-to-the boundary for the Dirichlet problem.\cite{Beirao2,Beirao1,Berselli,Crispo,Ruzi,Shilkin} Moreover, we refer to Ref. \refcite{Malek} for some $C^{1,\alpha}$-regularity results.
 However, there are not so many contribution on the non-isothermal case.
-In \cite{Rubi}, the author obtains the existence of a distributional solution to a steady-state system of equations for incompressible, possibly non-Newtonian of the $p$-power type, viscous flow coupled with the heat equation in a smooth bounded domain of $\R^d$, $d=2,3$.
+In Ref. \refcite{Rubi}, the author obtains the existence of a distributional solution to a steady-state system of equations for incompressible, possibly non-Newtonian of the $p$-power type, viscous flow coupled with the heat equation in a smooth bounded domain of $\R^d$, $d=2,3$.
 Notice that in this model the fluid viscosity is considered to be independent of the temperature.
-In \cite{Quasi}, the authors analyze a system of equations describing the stationary flow of a quasi-Newtonian fluid, with temperature dependent viscosity and with a viscous heating.
+In Ref. \refcite{Quasi}, the authors analyze a system of equations describing the stationary flow of a quasi-Newtonian fluid, with temperature dependent viscosity and with a viscous heating.
 Existence of at least one appropriate weak solution is proved.
-In \cite{Consiglieri} the existence of weak solutions to the coupled system of stationary equations for a class of general non-Newtonian fluids with energy transfer is established.
+In Ref. \refcite{Consiglieri} the existence of weak solutions to the coupled system of stationary equations for a class of general non-Newtonian fluids with energy transfer is established.